nsbucky/gridview/README.md

 - DateTimeColumn: Use php's DateTime object to format date strings
 - LinkColumn: generate anchor tags
 - TotalColumn: sum columns and puts a total in the table footer

-## Quick Start
-In the `require` key of `composer.json` file add the following
-    "nsbucky/gridview": "dev-master"

 ## Quick Example
 	$dataSource = $dataSource = array(